Medicare Part D prescription drug plans provide insurance coverage for out-patient prescription drugs.

-What you pay for your Medicare plan coverage:
+Question: What do you pay for your Medicare plan coverage?

 You can see a list of all Medicare Part D plans in your state using our Medicare Part D Plan Finder (PDP-Finder.com/FL

 ).
-You can see a list of all Medicare Advantage plan in your ZIP Code region using our Medicare Advantage Plan Finder (MA-Finder.com/90210
+You can see a list of all Medicare Advantage plan in your ZIP code using our Medicare Advantage Plan Finder (MA-Finder.com/90210

 ).
 You can also learn about the Medicare Part D plan premiums in your area by calling Medicare at 1-800-633-4227.

-on the retail price depending on whether you are purchasing generic drugs or brand-name drugs.
+on all formulary drugs.
 In the Catastrophic Coverage phase, you will pay around 5% of the retail price for your medications.

 (3) Your healthcare costs - with a Medicare Advantage plan.